582-41W-VA/lia-Eventify/proposal-file.md

   The login page will allow users to securely access their accounts.
 Users can log in with their email and password, or reset their password if necessary.

 - **User Dashboard**
-  The user dashboard will display all of a user’s saved events, liked events, and a history of events they’ve attended or interacted with.
+  The user dashboard will create new event and display all of a user’s saved events, liked events, and a history of events they’ve attended or interacted with.
 It provides an overview of the user’s preferences and event history.

 - **Admin Panel**
   The admin panel will allow administrators to manage users, events, comments, and flagged content.
 It will also provide statistical insights into event activity and user engagement.